-I recently received the following questions regarding Natural Hydraulic Lime (NHL) plaster:
+I recently received the following questions regarding slaking and sand ratios in lime plaster (Natural Hydraulic Lime):

 As always, we appreciate your response.
 We finally ordered the lime,

 it is arriving this morning.
 We are scheduled to start tomorrow.
 Just